raphCode/master-thesis-muzero/theory.typ

 The tree !p aims to strike a balance between exploration (focus areas that are not sampled well yet) and exploitation (focus promising areas).\
 This phase terminates in two conditions:
-- a !ts of the !g / problem is reached.
+- a !ts of the !g is reached.
 In this case, the !algo skips to #phase(3).
 - the !n corresponding to the next selected !a is not contained in the tree yet.
 #cite("mcts_survey", "mcts_review")